July 2016 - Suffolk County Hotel/Motel Tax Update

 Non-Brookhaven residents will be charged a daily parking fee or overnight parking fee.

-The Town of Brookhaven Resident Parking Stickers are available for purchase.
+Effective Tuesday, January 22nd 2019, The Town of Brookhaven Resident Parking Stickers will be available for purchase.
 The price of the sticker is $15.00.
-If purchased prior to Saturday , May 26th 2018, the sticker cost is $10.00.
+If purchased prior to Saturday, May 25th, the sticker cost is $10.00.
 The price for a Senior Citizen (60+), Handicapped and Veteran Sticker is $5.00.
-Sticker expires December 31, 2018
+Proof required – Handicapped must present the BLUE permanent placard, not the RED temporary placard.
+Resident Disabled Veterans will receive a free sticker for the year (must show V.A. issued identification card stating “Service Connected” disability). *Sticker expires December 31, 2019

 Helpful Suggestions - Quality of Life Sheet (2016 version: LINK)